louishainaut/louishainaut.github.io/_pages/publications.md

 {% include base_path %}

+1. Nir Gadish and Louis Hainaut. \\
+_Configuration spaces on a wedge of spheres and higher Hochschild homology_. \\
+In preparation, 2022.

 1. Louis Hainaut. \\
 _The Euler characteristic of configuration spaces_. \\
 Preprint submitted for publication, 2020.